 I started hosting with Prism Book Tours at the end of , having noticed the badge on Tressa’s blog (Wishful Endings) whilst I was visiting as we would partake in the same blog tours and/or book blogosphere memes.
 I had to put the memes on hold for several months (until I started to resume them (with Top Ten Tuesday) in January 2018).
 When I enquiried about hosting for Prism, I found I liked the niche of authors and stories they were featuring regularly.
 I am unsure how many books I’ll review for them as most are offered digitally rather than in print but this happily marks one of the blog tours where I could receive a print book for review purposes.
 Oft-times you’ll find Prism Book Tours alighting on my blog through the series of guest features and spotlights with notes I’ll be hosting on behalf of their authors.

 This particular review is slightly different from my regular blog tours and hosting features for Prism Book Tours – as an opportunity came along this Autumn to secure a spot on a ‘review tour’ rather than a ‘blog tour’ for the debut novel by Jennifer Silverwood entitled: Stay.
 Although she’s published different series and stories after this publication from 2013, I welcomed the chance to get to know her writing style from the moment it began being published.
 This differs as each of the reviewers and book bloggers who are committing to this review tour are posting at different intervals before the final deadline for the review tour concludes.
 In my case, this also included being able to anchour this review with my @SatBookChat showcase for the novel and the book discussion which came out of it.

-I received a complimentary copy of “I Still Remember” direct from the author Priya Prithviraj in exchange for an honest review.
+I received a complimentary copy of “Stay” by the author Jennifer Silverwood in exchange for an honest review.
 I did not receive compensation for my opinions or thoughts shared herein.

-On my Connection to Priya:
+On my connection to Jennifer Silverwood: